|

 each column in the order in which the text is received

 from the input file.
-This option should not be used
+This option should not be used with

-multiple text-column output.
-Whether or not text
+text-column output.
+Whether or not text columns are

-columns are produced with identical vertical lengths is
+produced with identical vertical lengths is unspecified,

 -a Modify the effect of the -column option so that the